(Published November 2013, last updated June 2025)

 For more practical supplies, you’ll also find a bakery and supermarket in Lauzerte.

 If you are leaving Lauzerte on a Wednesday or Saturday, the morning market provides the ideal opportunity to pick up some fresh, local produce for a picnic lunch.
+In July and August, the village also hosts a market on Thursday evenings.

 Practical tips for long-distance walking—preparation, packing and avoiding blisters

-Purchase the 2024 editions of the Chemin de Saint-Jacques (PDF) guidebooks
+Purchase the Chemin de Saint-Jacques (PDF) guidebooks

 Purchase five guidebooks covering Le Puy-en-Velay to Saint-Jean-Pied-de-Port